- Bats Right, Throws Right

 Frank Robinson is perhaps the least-remembered of the truly great home run hitters.
 A fiery player when active, he nevertheless has been in the public eye for so long as a manager and executive that memories of his playing have faded.
 And yet his accomplishments were numerous.

 He started by winning the National League Rookie of the Year Award in 1956, hitting 38 home runs at the age of 20.
+That tied the major league mark for most homers by a rookie, held by Wally Berger since 1930.
+Mark McGwire shattered that mark in 1987, but it remained the National League record until erased by Cody Bellinger in 2017.
 He spent his first ten years with the Cincinnati Reds, hitting 30 home runs or more seven times and .300 five times.
 Vada Pinson often hit ahead of him, and Pete Rose was the lead-off hitter starting in 1963.
-Robinson's most notable year was 1962, when he hit 39 home runs, with 136 RBI and a .342 batting average.
-He played for the Reds in the 1961 World Series.
+Robinson's most notable year was 1961, when he led the Reds to a surprise pennant and was named the winner of the 1961 National League Most Valuable Player Award.
+He had another good season in 1962, when he hit 39 home runs, with 136 RBI and a .342 batting average.
+He played for the Reds in the 1961 World Series, when they lost in five games to the New York Yankees.

 In 1966, the Reds decided that Robinson was "an old 30" and traded him to the Baltimore Orioles in exchange for Milt Pappas.
 He responded by winning the Triple Crown, the accomplishment for which he is best remembered.
 Also worth noting is that Robinson won the AL MVP and the World Series MVP.
+He was the first player to win the MVP Award in both leagues.
 In all, he spent six years with the Orioles, hitting over .300 four times and continuing to hit home runs.
 The Orioles, during his six years with them, finished in first place four times.
 On Mother's Day 1966, Robinson became the only player who ever would hit a ball out of Memorial Stadium - thereafter a flag was flown from where the ball had cleared the outer wall; it read merely "HERE".

 After an injury-plagued year with the Los Angeles Dodgers, when he hit 19 home runs in less than 2/3 of a season in 1972, he came to the California Angels where he hit 30 home runs in 1973 at the age of 37.
 He finished his playing career with the Cleveland Indians.